woojoo666/arcana-notes/temp notes6.md

 ### Perspectives and Cloning Restrictions

-also, you can't just access dependents using your perspective and your tags because that would imply cloning it and changing the inputs for example, in the bmi example mentioned in the earlier section
+also, you can't just access an object's properties using your personal perspective and your tags because that would imply cloning it and changing the inputs for example, in the bmi example mentioned in the earlier section
 	see section "Cloning Restrictions"